What happens during “Swap”? - an overview of the protocol and a comparison with the traditional AMM model.

 Take the diagram below which shows a BNT to TKN swap

-Here, we have a pool that consists of Token A and BNT with each Token A having value of $1.33 and each BNT having a value of $1.
-The total liquidity in the pool is therefore $8 with each side contributing $4 since in Bancor 3 all pools are weighted 50–50.
+Here, we have a pool that consists of Token A and BNT, with each Token A having value of $1.33 and each BNT having a value of $1. in Bancor 3 all pools are weighted 50–50, meaning the total liquidity in the pool is therefore $8, with each side contributing $4.

 An outside trader performs a swap on this liquidity pool by swapping 2 BNT for 1 Token A. The final state of the pool after the swap is 2 Token A and 6 BNT.
 On the Token A side, there is a deficit of 33% (1 out of the original 3 tokens was removed) and on the BNT side there is now a surplus of 50% (relative to the initial quantity 4 vs 6).
 When looking at the picture as a whole, the liquidity in the pool is now $12 with the cumulative value of each respective token in the pool being $6 (i.e. each side has an even dollar value).